 When it comes to file types make sure that the music you get is at least 320kps MP3.
 Do be aware that these files are still compressed compared to WAV and other Lossless formats.
 For most DJs, 320kps will be enough to make sure the integrity of the music is maintained.
 If you want more information on ways to keep your music library organized you can check out this guide.

 Of course, all the options I’ve covered today are places for where do DJs get their music legally.
 There are ways you can get music illegally but it’s not something I recommend.
 You run the risk of lower quality files or files that have been encoded several times.
 You’re also not supporting the artists that create the music you love.
 If you want your favourite artists to continue to produce amazing music make the effort to get their music legally.

 The other thing to mention about quality is what it means when it comes to your collection.
 Be picky when it comes to selecting the tracks that will make it into your collection.
 When you’re on the decks you don’t want to be going through thousands upon thousands of mediocre tracks.
 This becomes more of a problem if you have a small window of time to find your next track.
 Curating your collection to be a selection of premium tracks you know and love will make your time on the decks more enjoyable.
 It also eliminates stress when selecting your next track.

 Curating a lean collection will make it easier to find tracks when you are putting together a mix.

 Discovering music is an integral part of the DJ lifestyle and for some is as enjoyable as the technical elements of mixing.
 Dropping a fresh track into your set and seeing a crowd respond to that track is priceless.
 Plus nothing is more motivating for a DJ than having fresh tunes to play with.
-So now that you know how to discover new music and where to get it from it’s time to go out there and start building your DJ music collection.
+So now that you know how to discover new music and where do DJs get their music from, it’s time to go out there and start building your DJ music collection.
 You’ll soon have an arsenal of quality music up your sleeves.